 Top tip lists make great blog posts.
 These are tips you gather and then blog about, explaining each one.
 For example: 7 Ways to Fall Asleep Faster, 6 Ways to Say No to Sweets When You’re on a Diet, the Top 3 Tips to Help You Save Money at the Grocery Store, etc. Tips like this are easy to digest and people can usually come away knowing they’ve absorbed a few good nuggets, even if they didn’t appreciate all of the tips you presented.

-Reviews were mentioned in the section about as far as series that you can do.
-But they can also be done for individual blog posts.
+Reviews can also be done for individual blog posts.
 You don’t have to draw it out if it doesn’t call for it – or if it’s for a tangible item that you want to go over.

 Rants about a topic can generate a buzz for your blog.
 You don’t want to be nothing more than a person who rants all of the time, but if you find something in your niche that needs to be exposed or discussed, don’t be afraid to talk about it!